jonshiach/graphics-notes/_sources/_pages/02_Basic_shapes.md

 The functions used here are explained below;

-- `const positionLocation = gl.getAttribLocation(program, 'aPosition");`: Gets the location of the `aPosition` attribute from the WebGL shader program.
+- `const positionLocation = gl.getAttribLocation(program, "aPosition");` -- Gets the location of the `aPosition` attribute from the WebGL shader program.

-- `gl.enableVertexAttribArray(0);`: Enables a vertex attribute with location `0` so that WebGL knows to read data from the VBO and pass it to the vertex shader.
+- `gl.enableVertexAttribArray(0);` -- Enables a vertex attribute with location `0` so that WebGL knows to read data from the VBO and pass it to the vertex shader.

-- `gl.bindBuffer(gl.Array_BUFFER, vbo);`: Make the VBO the currently active buffer.
+- `gl.bindBuffer(gl.Array_BUFFER, vbo);` -- Make the VBO the currently active buffer.

-- `gl.vertexAttribPointer(positionLocation, 3, gl.FLOAT, false, 0, 0);`: Tells WebGL how to read the data from the currently bound buffer and pass it to the vertex shader attribution `0`.
+- `gl.vertexAttribPointer(positionLocation, 3, gl.FLOAT, false, 0, 0);` -- Tells WebGL how to read the data from the currently bound buffer and pass it to the vertex shader attribution `0`.
 The inputs are explained in the table below.

 | Input | Description |
 |:--|:--|